lsst-dm/dm_dev_guide/processes/decision_process.rst

 RFD followup
 ------------

-Tickets or RFCs that arise from an RFD should link back to the RFD issue on JIRA.
+Tickets or RFCs that arise from an RFD should link back to the RFD issue on community.lsst.org and the Community post can be used to continue the discussion following the meeting.

 .. _TCT: https://confluence.lsstcorp.org/display/DM/Technical+Control+Team
 .. _DocuShare: https://docushare.lsstcorp.org